SvenSerneels/ppdire/README.md

 While the package will also work with user-defined projection indices, a set of projection indices are included into the package as two ancillary classes:
 - `dicomo` for (co-)moment statistics
-- `capi` specifically for analyzing financial market returns based on a linear combination of co-moments
+- `capi` specifically for analyzing financial market returns based on a linear combination of co-moments \[2\]

 When using the `dicomo` class as a plugin, several well-known multivariate dimension reduction techniques are accessible, as well as robust alternatives thereto.
 For more details, see the Example below.

+Remarks:
-Note: all the methods contained in this package have been designed for continuous data.
-They do not work correctly for caetgorical or textual data.
+- all the methods contained in this package have been designed for continuous data.
+They do not work correctly for categorical or textual data.
+- this package focuses on projection pursuit dimension reduction.
+Regression methods that involve a dimension reduction step can be accessed through it
+  (e.g. PCR, PLS, RCR, ...), yet the package does not provide an implementation for projection pursuit regression (PPR).
+To access PPR, we refer to the `projection-pursuit` package, also distributed through PIP.

 The code is aligned to ScikitLearn, such that modules such as GridSearchCV can flawlessly be applied to it.

 The repository contains
-- The estimator (ppdire.py)
+- The estimator (`ppdire.py`)
-- A class to estimate co-moments (dicomo.py)
+- A class to estimate co-moments (`dicomo.py`)
-- A class for the co-moment analysis projection index (capi.py)
+- A class for the co-moment analysis projection index (`capi.py`)
-- Ancillary functions for co-moment estimation (_dicomo_utils.py)
+- Ancillary functions for co-moment estimation (`_dicomo_utils.py`)

+Note:

 How to install
 --------------